DS-100/fa23/gradproject-testing.md

 <li><b>Group Formation + Research Proposal:</b> You will form a project group and will submit a Google form stating your research proposal. </li>
 <li><b>Checkpoint 1: EDA + Internal Peer Review:</b> You will need to submit a write-up + code for Exploratory Data Analysis on your dataset.
 You will also have to submit an internal peer review Please see below for more information. </li>
 <li><b>Checkpoint 2: Mandatory Check-In:</b> You will need to write a one-pager of your progress (with a focus on modeling approaches your team explored) and review it with a course staff member.
 More information will be announced later. </li>
-<li><b>Checkpoint 3: Project Report First Draft + Internal Peer Review:</b> This will be your first draft; you will be required to submit a report of your findings as well as any code necessary to reproduce your results.
-You will also have to submit an internal peer review here.
+<li><b>Checkpoint 3: Project Report First Draft + Internal Peer Review:</b> This will be your first draft; you will be required to submit a report of your EDA and modeling along with any code necessary to reproduce your results.
+You will also have to submit an internal peer review.
 More information will be announced later.</li>
 <li><b>External Peer-Review:</b> You will need to provide other project teams with feedback on their projects.
 More information will be announced later.</li>
-<li><b>Final Project Report:</b> This will be the finalized version of your project.
+<li><b>Final Project Report:</b> You will submit the final project report.
 You will need to submit a report (as well as all necessary code), ensuring you incorporate all relevant feedback from the first draft and external peer review.
-You will also be required to make a brief 5-minute YouTube video discussing the project.
+You will also be required to make a brief 5-minute YouTube video recording of the project.
 More information will be announced later.</li>
 </ul>

 ### Teamwork

 **You must work in a group with one or two other students.** In order to give everyone experience in collaborating on a data science project, individual projects are not allowed.
 We have an [Ed post](https://edstem.org/us/courses/42444/discussion/3373220) for teammate search.
-Everyone in the same group will receive the same grade.
-The group size will be taken into consideration while grading.
+Everyone in the same group will receive the same grade (except for exceptional circumstances).

 ## Timeline and Grading Breakdown